 The purpose of the site inventory is to identify and analyze specific land (site) available and suitable to accommodate the regional housing need by income group.
-The site inventory enables the City to determine whether sufficient and adequate sites will be available to accommodate the RHNA by income category.
-As indicated above, the City has met some of its identified regional need, with a remaining RHNA of 622 units in the very low-, low-, moderate, and above moderateincome categories.
-The City, as of 2022, does not have available residential development opportunities with sufficient capacity to meet and exceed the identified housing need.
-The opportunity sites shown here (Figure H-21) consist of a proposed development, vacant sites, and underutilized sites.
-The City will require zoning amendments (see Program 11) to change properties to mixed use or residential zones with adequate density allowances to allow for residential development to accommodate the RHNA.
+The site inventory enables the City to determine whether sufficient and adequate sites will be available to accommodate the RHNA by income category (see also Figure H-23).
+As indicated above, the City has met some of its identified regional need, with a remaining RHNA of 473 units in the very low-, low-, moderate, and above moderate-income categories.
+The City, as of 2023, does have available residential development opportunities with sufficient capacity to meet and exceed the identified housing need.
+The opportunity sites shown here (Figure H-21) consist of a proposed development (credit), vacant sites, and underutilized sites.
+In February, 2023, the City adopted targeted Zoning Code amendments (see Program 11), to change properties to mixed use or residential zones with adequate density allowances to allow for residential development to accommodate the RHNA.